Reporting a Performance Problem¶

-There will be a button in the top right labeled Publish which will allow you to upload this profile and once completed will write out a link.
-Before uploading, the publish button asks you what data you’d like to publish to our servers.
+There will be a button in the top right labeled Upload Local Profile which will allow you to upload this profile and once completed will write out a link.
+Before uploading, the Upload button asks you what data you’d like to publish to our servers.

 Note that while it’s possible to strip profiles of potentially privacy sensitive information, the less information a profile contains, the harder it is to analyze and turn into actionable data.